-The NICHD Network was established to conduct a single clinical trial evaluating the use of intravenous immunoglobulin prophylaxis for bacterial infections in 376 HIV-infected children.
-Over time, the network has expanded with changes in the demographics of pediatric and maternal HIV infection.
+The NICHD Network was established to conduct a single clinical trial evaluating the use of intravenous immunoglobulin prophylaxis for bacterial infections in 376 children with HIV.
+Over time, the network has expanded with changes in the demographics of pediatric and maternal HIV.
 The number and type of clinical trial sites in the network have changed, as well as the types of studies being done.

 In 1990, the NICHD Network began collaborating with the National Institute of Allergy and Infectious Diseases (NIAID)-funded Pediatric AIDS Clinical Trials Group to expand clinical trial availability at NICHD clinical trials sites.
 This collaboration made it possible to conduct clinical trials further evaluating primary antiretroviral therapeutic agents, other therapies targeted at opportunistic infections, and interventions to prevent perinatal HIV transmission.
 This NIAID-NICHD Network collaboration continues today with the NIAID-funded International Pediatric, Maternal, Adolescent AIDS Clinical Trials (IMPAACT) Network.